 This time of year you’ll hear the words “Happy New Year”.
-My wish for you is not only for happiness, but physical, mental, spiritual well-being, creativity, tranquility, sense of wonder, and all the benefits of being in nature.
+My wish for you is not only for happiness, but the physical, mental, spiritual well-being, creativity, tranquility, sense of wonder, and other benefits of being in nature.
 It’s something I call nature’s euphoria, others call it “Vitamin G”, (for Green space) or Vitamin N (for Nature).
 My wish is for everyone, but especially children and those who have experienced very little of nature’s euphoria.

 Many scientific studies have shown the benefits of being out in nature, and we probably experienced many without knowing it.
 I attended a “Healing Nature” symposium at The Chicago Botanic Garden and read the article in Outside magazine “Take Two Hours of Pine Forest and Call Me in the Morning” , and want to share some of these benefits with you.
-I invite you to read more about this subject, but more importantly, I hope you get out there!
-You don’t need travel very far to find nature, Illinois Nature Preserves are some of my favorite places to visit around here.
+I invite you to read more about this subject, but more importantly, I hope you get out there!!!
+You don’t need travel very far to find nature.
+Illinois Nature Preserves are some of my favorite places to visit around here.

-Although most of the studies of benefits in nature focus on the forest since many of these studies occurred in Japan, we know prairies, savanna, wetlands, woodlands and other natural habitats have the same benefits.
-I think if more people knew about the benefits of being in nature, and we actually spent more time in nature, more folks would work harder to protect it.
+Although most of the studies of benefits in nature focus on the forest in Japan, we know prairies, savanna, wetlands, woodlands and other natural habitats have the same benefits.
+I think if more people knew about these benefits, and we actually spent more time in nature, more folks would work harder to protect it.
 Folks might even be kinder and less aggressive, since studies show being in nature improves empathy and patience.
 I know this is true since some of my fellow nature buddies are the nicest people I know!